selabhvl/dat259-compilers/notes/antlr-02-parser-notes.md

 You just need to know:

 - Antlr defines _precendence_ based on the order of sub-rules in the choice (`|`), i.e. the first alternative has highest precedence,
-- Antlr normally _associates_ from left to right, if your operator should associate the other way (e.g. "function composition" or "exponentiation") you must add `<assoc=right>` directly following the operator,
+- Antlr normally _associates_ from left to right, if your operator should associate the other way (e.g. "function composition" or "exponentiation") you must add `<assoc=right>` before the rule,
 - Antlr handles direct left-recursion out-of-the-box but it cannot deal with _indirect left-recursion_.

 ## Tool support